 Democrats Fear Losing U.S. House Special Election In Southern California

-Ahead of a May 12 special election for a U.S. House seat in the northern suburbs of Los Angeles, Democrats are suddenly concerned they could lose hold of a seat that the party had just gained in the 2018 midterms.
+Ahead of a May 12 special election for a U.S. House seat in the northern suburbs of Los Angeles, Democrats are suddenly concerned they could lose hold of a seat that their party had just gained in the 2018 midterms.

-The election in California's 25th District is taking place not only in the shadow of the coronavirus pandemic but also the scandal that led to Democrat Katie Hill's resignation.
+The election in California's 25th Congressional District is taking place in not only the shadow of the coronavirus pandemic but also the scandal that led to Democrat Katie Hill's resignation.

 Hill had unseated Republican incumbent Steve Knight in 2018, only to announce her resignation less than a year later after intimate photos of her were published online without her consent.
 The House also launched an ethics probe to look into accusations of an improper relationship with a congressional staffer.